LucasTymen/multilang_site/multilang_site-docs/docs/index.md

 # Multilang Site Documentation

+# Multilang Site Documentation

 Welcome to the documentation for the Multilang Site project.
-This site will help you understand how to install, configure, and use the project.
+Use the navigation on the left to browse the sections.

+## Overview

+This project is a multilingual Django application for managing and displaying blog articles.
+It supports multiple languages (French, English, Italian, German, Spanish) and uses Docker for deployment.

 ## Table of Contents
 - [Installation](installation.md)